jensenemily/jensenemily.github.io/cv.md

 ## Recent Presentations
 `December 2022`
+System Level Synthesis for Spatially Distributed Systems, Invited Presentation at the System Level Synthesis Workshop at the Conference on Decision and Control (CDC) in Cancun, Mexico.

 `July 2022`
 Information Structures of the Kalman Filter for the Elastic Wave Equation, Invited Presentation at the IFAC Necsys Conference in Zurich, Switzerland